Eat, drink, and be merry.

 There are many probiotics manufactured today, and people have their favorites, but after a lot of research, I’ll list for you some of the best we’ve found:

-One more thing I learned from my research is that people who get depressed have a high alkalinity.
+One more thing we’ve learned from our research is that people who get depressed have a high alkalinity.
+And that does not mean very high at all.

 Having said this, some organs are supposed to be alkaline while others are supposed to be acidic, while one of the key indicators is urine.
 If your urine is very acidic, the body’s homeostasis mechanisms are working overtime.